developdenver/Writing-SQL/DisplayAtWorkshop.md

 # Welcome to the Writing SQL Workshop!
-## Beginner Learning Objectives: Basic SQL Statements
+## Beginner Workshop: Basic SQL Statements
 By the end of this section, you will be able to:
 1. Describe the structure of a SQL query
 1. Query a table to retrieve existing data